Enroll Windows devices in Intune by using the Windows Autopilot

 - User-driven: Devices with this profile are associated with the user enrolling the device.
 User credentials are required to enroll the device.

-- Self-deploying (preview): (requires the most recent Windows 10 Insider Preview Build) Devices with this profile aren't associated with the user enrolling the device.
+- Self-deploying (preview): (requires Windows 10, version 1809 or later) Devices with this profile aren't associated with the user enrolling the device.
 User credentials aren't required to enroll the device.

 In the Join to Azure AD as box, choose Azure AD joined.